opentargets/genetics-v2d-data/README.md

 2. Combined ancestry information into a single field.
 3. Make trait_code hash using 16 characters from `hasher.hexdigest()[0:16]`
 4. Remove rows with no sample size information (see note below)
+5. For studies with multiple different values in `P-VALUE (TEXT)` (multi-trait studies), split each phenotype into its own study ID.

 Notes:
   - There are 18 studies where sample size == 0 because ancestry in API is null.
 Annalisa has recommended these studies be removed, as they are old curations that are not consistent with the rest of the catalog.